 If you get an email from your host site, read it carefully.
 They may be informing you of a new procedure you need to follow, or they may be asking you to return a new form or send them additional information.

-If you have questions, send them to the host site's email, and copy the UWEC Study Abroad Coordinator for your program.
+If you have questions, reply to the email and copy the UWEC Study Abroad Coordinator for your program.
 Because universities abroad consider students to be adults, they often do not copy the UWEC study abroad staff on communication to you, so unless you copy us on your response, we will not know what information you have received or what questions you have about it.